nicholas-cantina/holocron/README.md

 3. Add keys
-    Create a `config.ini` file with the following content:
+    Create a `config.ini` file at the root level with the following content:
     ```ini
     [OPENAI]
     OPENAI_API_KEY = sk-<your-key>